yavuzkaymak/argo-demo-1/README.md

 You should set in .env file KUBECONFIG var: for example KUBECONFIG=C:/Users/super_user/.kube/config The script will check if docker-desktop is found in config and then it will ask user to config if the user has chosen the right cluster.

-python3 -m venv venv ## lets create a virtual environment \ Linux -> source venv/bin/activate \
+python3 -m venv venv \
+Linux -> source venv/bin/activate \
 Windows -> .\venv\Scripts\activate \
 pip install -r requirements.txt\